Bill runs pottery classes (which have a massive waiting list!) and occassional workshops.

 by Bill, more can be seen at

-Another project commissioned was to produce sets of beaker replicas for Somerset County Council Museum service.
-They are copies of the 3 beakers found at Hincley Point in the Wick Barrow.
-An additional commission is currently being worked on to produce some Neolithic style bowls for the client, there is a page about this project at this link.
+Recent commissions include beaker replicas for Somerset County Council Museum service.
+They are copies of the 3 beakers found at Hincley Point in the Wick Barrow and Neolithic style bowls, there is a page about this project at this link.